 7. Try the Local Foods

-One of the best things about Alaskans is we catch or sustainably hunt most of our food, and a lot of us rely on subsistence hunting and gathering to survive our long winters.
-So, one of the best ways to experience Anchorage like a local is to eat some of our fresh seafood or try some of the different meats served in Alaska.
+One of the best things about Alaskans is that we catch or sustainably hunt most of our food, and many rely on subsistence hunting and gathering to survive our long winters.
+So, one of the best ways to experience Anchorage like a local is to eat some of our fresh seafood or try some of the different local meats served in Alaska.

-Some of our best seafood can be found downtown at famous Simon and Seaforts or Orso.
-If you want to skip the crowds, go where locals eat then check out Kincaid Grill, which features fresh Alaskan oysters, cod, halibut, salmon, and my favorite Alaskan scallops.
-Kincaid Grill also has a great meat selection and has seasonal rotating dishes.
-Haute Quarter Grill also has King Crab legs that are to die for along with other seafood delights.
+Some of our best seafood can be found downtown at the famous Simon and Seaforts or Orso.
+If you want to skip the crowds, go where locals eat, and check out Kincaid Grill, which features fresh Alaskan oysters, cod, halibut, salmon, and scallops.
+Haute Quarter Grill also has King Crab legs and other seafood delights.

-If you’re feeling adventurous, head to 49th State Brewery and Restaurant on 4th and order their local Alaskan yak burger.
-Yes- we farm yak and reindeer up here!
+If you’re feeling adventurous, head to 49th State Brewery and Restaurant on the 4th and order their local Alaskan yak burger.

-Flightseeing is just hands down one of the best things you can do in Anchorage.
-It might be a bit expensive, but it is an excellent value for everything you get.
-During your stay in Alaska, you’ll have lots of opportunities to go on a flightseeing tour, and choosing can be overwhelming.
+Flightseeing is one of the best things you can do in Anchorage.
+It might be expensive, but it is an excellent value for everything you get.
+During your stay in Alaska, you’ll have lots of opportunities to go on a flightseeing tour, which can be overwhelming.
 If you want my local opinion, then book with Rust’s Flying Service out of Anchorage to see bears in Lake Clark National Park or Katmai National Park.
-Other tours offer incredible scenic views of Denali, but with a bear viewing tour with Rust’s you get a scenic tour combined with bear viewing.
-So, if you’re saving up for a flightseeing tour in Alaska and you want an intimate look into the life of bears, then this is the option for you.
+Other tours offer incredible scenic views of Denali, but with a bear viewing tour with Rust’s, you get a scenic tour combined with bear viewing.
+So, if you’re saving up for a flightseeing tour in Alaska and want an intimate look into the life of bears, this is the option for you.